Adarsh-jaiss/segwise-assignment/README.md

 1. **Webhook Payload Size**: Maximum payload size is 1MB
 2. **Rate Limiting**: No rate limiting implemented in the current version
-3. **Authentication**: Basic authentication for API endpoints not implemented
-4. **Idempotency**: Webhooks are not guaranteed to be delivered exactly once
-5. **Disaster Recovery**: Basic recovery from application crashes, but no cross-region redundancy
-6. **Monitoring**: No built-in monitoring or alerting system

-## Future Improvements

-1. Implement API authentication
-2. Add rate limiting for webhook ingestion
-3. Support webhook signatures for payload verification
-4. Add monitoring and alerting
-5. Implement event filtering capabilities
-6. Add support for batch processing of webhooks